mami-project/draft-trammell-post-sockets/draft-trammell-taps-post-sockets.md

 For example, {{fig-psi}}(a) shows a TLS over TCP stack, usable on most network connections.
 Protocols are layered to ensure that the PSI provides all the transport services required by the application.
-A single PSI may be bound to multiple message carriers, as shown in
+A single PSI may be bound to multiple Carriers, as shown in
 {{fig-psi}}(b): a multi-streaming transport protocol like QUIC or SCTP can support one carrier per stream.
 Where multi-streaming transport is not available, these carriers could be serviced by different PSIs on different